dtcenter/METplus/docs/Release_Guide/release_steps/update_release_notes_bugfix.rst

   |projectRepo| Version 4.1 Support

 * Navigate to the "Closed Issues" tab.
-  If this tab does not exist, follow these instructions to create it:
+  **If this tab does not exist**, follow these instructions to create it:

   * Click on "+ New view" button on the far right side of the view tabs
   * Click on "View <N>" (where <N> is an integer) and rename it to